ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 --to "file://schema.sql"
 ```

-After executing the command, you should see the planned changes like the example below:
+After executing the command, you should see the planned changes, similar to the example below:

 ```text {2-5}
 -- Planned Changes: